asafravid/sriov-network-operator/README.md

 1. Edit run.sh and point to desired docker images repos.
 When the script runs you must logon to the remote repo so that docker push command will succeed.
 2. Edit hack/env.sh and point the desired components to desired repo.
 3. Execute run.sh, the command will build and push all the required images to targer repos and will deploy the code on your cluster.
-4. Parameterise the Cavium VDF within:
+4. Parameterise the Cavium BDF and netdevice (ens2f0) within:

         [root@PT-DT0647 sriov-network-operator]# grep -r ":61:"
         deployment/network_policy_dpdk.yaml:      - 0000:61:00.0